Home

 Sikorsky S-43 Baby Clipper

-And for a sampling of what the Pima Air Museum has indoors....
+Here's a sample of what the Pima Air Museum has indoors....

 Are you ready to go?
-It took us a while to get this page up... just looking at the photos makes us want to go back!
+Just looking at the photos makes us want to go back!

 Find 'em, See 'em, Fly,'em!
 And have a great flight!